SirPepe/ornament/Readme.md

 console.log(testEl.foo); // > "https://example.com/foo/bar/"
 ```

+If you want to run your component code in a non-browser environment like JSDOM,
+you can pass the JSDOM's `window.location` as the option `location`.

 #### Behavior overview for transformer `href()`

 | Operation                                      | IDL attribute value         | Content attribute (when used with `@attr()`) |